chesun/chesun.github.io/index.markdown

 ## Welcome!

 I am a PhD candidate in Economics at University of California, Davis.
-My main research areas are behavioral and experimental economics with a secondary focus on the economics of education.
-My current research studies the cognitive biases that influence belief formation and updating, with a focus on their implications on stereotyping and discrimination.
-My work in education include studying long-run value added of public high schools, as well as the experience of students navigating the financial aid system, with a focus on the challenges faced by LGBTQ+ students.
+My research areas are behavioral economics, experimental economics, and applied microeconomics with focus on the economics of education.
+My current research studies the cognitive biases that influence belief formation and updating.
+Some of my work in education include studying long-run value added of public high schools in California and peer effects of immigrant students in Texas.

 ## Research Interests